SaadAbbas598/SaadAbbas598/README.md

 🤝 Project Collaboration & Management using Git, GitHub, and **Agile practices**

-**🌟 Key Highlights**

-🧠 Developed a Smart Quest System – an intelligent student-faculty communication platform

-📊 Created dynamic admin dashboards with analytics, charts, and role-based access

-🌐 Deployed multiple production-grade applications with scalable architecture

-📜 Earned certifications in Python Programming and Project Management from Coursera

 **💡 Mindset**

 I’m a lifelong learner and problem-solver, always exploring new tools, patterns, and technologies.
 I love building things that create value and make a difference.